 Until then, the blockchain-clones are the best thing going in finance, if only because they usurp the power of central banks in some small way.

-And if the “old guard” finance houses have judged Zcash as great tech, we can profit from their interest, me thinks.
+And if the “old guard” finance houses have judged Zcash or any crypto as great tech, we can profit from their interest, me thinks.

-And it concerns me that more and more big guns are coming out of the closet to “protest” the bubble of bitcoin – but not Zcash?
-Not Bytecoin or Monero.
-Why now?
+And it concerns me that more and more big guns are coming out of the closet to “protest” the bubble of bitcoin.
+(Not Bytecoin or Monero.)

 What else do these big guns know?
 Do they have insider information or do they want to quash cryptocurrency altogether via regulation?